 There are two truly unique things about this TULSA system.
 First, you can control much more precisely where you will treat, preserving continence and sexual function.

-Secondly, you can do this for both widespread and localized prostate cancer and benign diseases, including benign hyperplasia. "
+Secondly, you can do this for both diffuse and localized prostate cancer and benign diseases, including benign hyperplasia. "

-TULSA is already approved for clinical use in Europe and has the US Food and Drug Administration 510 (k) clearance for nationwide prostate tissue ablation.
+TULSA is already approved for clinical use in Europe and has the US Food and Drug Administration 510 (k) clearance for prostate tissue ablation nationwide.